 Reward Good Behavior

-If you have read more posts on Dad Gold, then you will know that I am big on rewarding for good behavior.
+If you have read more posts on Dad Gold, you will know that I am big on rewarding good behavior.

 Rewarding good behavior is a vital part of toddler discipline.